 Pick a Niche

-In order to be successful, you’ll need to determine what you’re good at.
+In order to be successful, you’ll need to determine what niche you’re good at writing in.

 Without passion and knowledge, it will be difficult to produce quality content.
 You also don’t want to focus on too many different topics all at once.
-It’ll be more lucrative for you if you become an expert in a specific field or two.
+It’ll be more lucrative for you if you become an expert in a specific high paying niche or two.

 Create a Portfolio Sample and Blog